David Duke: 1990 campaign for U.S. Senate

-1991 campaign for Governor of Louisiana
+1991 campaign for governor of Louisiana

 Despite repudiation by the Republican Party, Duke ran for governor of Louisiana in 1991.
-In the primary, Duke finished second to former governor Edwin W. Edwards in votes; thus, he faced Edwards in a runoff.
+In the primary, he finished second to former governor Edwin W. Edwards; thus, he faced Edwards in a runoff.
 In the initial round, Duke received 32% of the vote.
-Incumbent governor Buddy Roemer, who had switched from the Democratic to Republican parties during his term, came in third with 27% of the vote.
-Duke effectively killed Roemer's bid for reelection.
+Incumbent governor Buddy Roemer, who had switched from the Democratic to the Republican Party during his term, came in third with 27% of the vote.
 Although Duke had a sizable core constituency of devoted supporters, many voted for him as a "protest vote" to register dissatisfaction with Louisiana's establishment politicians.
 In response to criticism for his past white supremacist activities, Duke's stock response was to apologize for his past and declare that he was a born-again Christian.
-During the campaign, Duke said he was the spokesman for the "white majority" and, according to The New York Times, "equated the extermination of Jews in Nazi Germany with affirmative action programs in the United States".
+During the campaign, he said he was the spokesman for the "white majority" and, according to The New York Times, "equated the extermination of Jews in Nazi Germany with affirmative action programs in the United States".

 The Christian Coalition of America, which exerted considerable impact on the Republican State Central Committee, was led in Louisiana by its national director and vice president, Billy McCormack, then the pastor of University Worship Center in Shreveport.
 The coalition was accused of having failed to investigate Duke in the early part of his political resurgence.
-By the time of the 1991 gubernatorial election, however, its leadership had withdrawn support from Duke.
-Despite Duke's status as the only Republican in the runoff, incumbent president George H. W. Bush (a Republican) opposed his candidacy and denounced him as a charlatan and a racist.
-White House chief of staff John H. Sununu stated, "The president is absolutely opposed to the kind of racist statements that have come out of David Duke now and in the past."
+But by the 1991 gubernatorial election, its leadership had withdrawn support for Duke.
+Despite Duke's status as the only Republican in the runoff, incumbent president George H. W. Bush opposed his candidacy and denounced him as a charlatan and a racist.
+White House chief of staff John H. Sununu said, "The president is absolutely opposed to the kind of racist statements that have come out of David Duke now and in the past."